-The Advanced Custom Fields control does have one known issue where blocks do not display as you would expect in the WordPress “preview”.
 At the top of the editor, there is a preview button that will open the page/post in a new window.
 It is not (currently) possible to accurately fetch ACF fields on a “preview” page.
-Therefore the ACF visibility conditions may appear to not be working.
+Therefore, the ACF visibility conditions may appear to not be working.
 But don’t worry.
 If you view the actual page on the front end of your site, all block conditions will function as you expect.

 How to Disable

 If you would like to disable the Advanced Custom Fields control at the block level, simply click on the ellipsis icon in the “Controls” toolbar and deselect it.
 The control can also be disabled globally in the plugin’s Visibility Control Settings.